Skip to main content

 note

-If you want to use an already existing Traefik installation, you can skip this step.
+If you want to use an already existing Traefik installation, you can skip the next part of this step.

 Under services: add the following: